not-so-fat/pydev_docker/README.md

 To provide execution environment during Python development

+## Why do I want this?

+When I prepare test environment for multiple Python projects, it was a bit troublesome to prepare / update each environment.

+## Solution

+By using Docker, provide consistent way to prepare test environment.

 ## Usage
 1. Copy `build_pydev.bat` and `Dockerfile` to your module's directory
     - see ["Requirements"](#Requirements) for details